CULTURE

 Originating from Oita Prefecture, toriten is served in many different ways.
 Different from the well-known fried chicken, chunks of chicken are seasoned before being deep-fried and then served with a citrusy ponzu sauce.
 Brb, I’m on my way to Oita.

-How to enjoy tempura
+How to eat tempura

 Here are a few different ways to eat tempura.
 Dip it in tentsuyu, Kanto-style.
 Tentsuyu is a perfect complement to the light and crispy texture of tempura.
 Have it with salt, like they do in Kansai.
 Usually, a salt flavored with matcha or nori is used to maximize the taste of the tempura.
 A quick option is tenmusubi, rice balls with shrimp tempura as a filling.
-You can find tenmusubi in convenience stores and groceries.
+You can find tenmusubi in convenience stores and grocery stores.

 A bowl of tendon